Data centres, cyber security and a stark warning for resellers

-Jeff Smith, Nutanix APJ senior director SEs, says the software defined data centre offers ongoing sale opportunities of the ecosystem.
+Jeff Smith, Nutanix APJ senior director SEs, says the software defined data center offers ongoing sale opportunities of the ecosystem.

-“The software defined data centre and the components in it are myriad and you as system integrators and MSPs have the opportunity to bring those additional tools to solve customer problems.
+“The software defined data center and the components in it are myriad and you as system integrators and MSPs have the opportunity to bring those additional tools to solve customer problems.